 Westonbirt National Arboretum

-One of our favorite places to visit in fall, though beautiful all year round, is the Westonbirt National Arboretum.
+One of our favorite places to visit in autumn, though beautiful all year, is the Westonbirt National Arboretum.
 Used for both conservation and research, the arboretum is a collection of 2,500 different species of trees from all over the world and 15,000 specimens.
-Currently 170 are “champion trees”, meaning they are the tallest or largest trees of their kind in the British Isles.
+They have so many “champion trees,” meaning they are the tallest or largest trees of their kind in the British Isles.

-There are several hiking trails throughout the forest, including seasonal trails which highlight the best of the park for the time of your visit.
+Several hiking trails make their way throughout the forest, including seasonal trails which highlight the best of the park for the time of your visit.

 For more information on the park visit their website at Forestry England.